 What about free VPN browser plugins?

 Finally, hackers frequently disguise malware as free VPN services since they know that they’ll be able to trick plenty of victims.
-Unfortunately, we’ve even seen cases where Trojans like this are even available on major app stores, so there’s no easy way to tell if the service you’re considering using is actually safe or not.
+Unfortunately, I’ve even seen cases where Trojans like this are available on major app stores, so there’s no easy way to tell if the service you’re considering using is actually safe or not.
 In short, it’s best to stick to paid providers.
 Your peace of mind is worth a few dollars per month.

 VPN browser extensions vs. native apps